 Economics certainly play an impact too with one study suggesting that a 1% increase in price leads to a 0.46 reduction in consumption.

 While the beer industry’s own challenges have been partially offset in recent years by the resurgence of craft beer, this has largely benefited shops and supermarkets over pubs.
 As Christopher Snowdon, author of the Institute of Economic Affairs detailed study puts it: “Britons are not just losing their taste for beer, they are losing their taste for beer in pubs in particular.”

 Duty on booze is an important source of revenue for the government, set to bring in £11.5 billion in 2018/19.

-Beer duty in the UK is 14 times higher than it is Germany.
-Add to that the standard 20% VAT, plus around 20p per pint in business rates and it’s clear that taxation is having a powerful effect on pub occupancy.
+Beer duty in the UK is 14 times higher than it is in Germany.
+Add to that the standard 20% VAT, plus around 20p per pint in business rates, and it’s clear that taxation is having a powerful effect on pub occupancy.

 JB Wetherspoon chairman Tim Martin recently pointed out how these imbalances in the tax landscape appear stacked against pubs.